Rule 1 (Rocket attacks against Israel)

 Any statement X made to you by an Arab in English is to be treated as unimpeachable truth.
 Any statement Y made by an Arab in Arabic that contradicts X, can be treated as false and hence ignored.In the unlikely event that news of the translation gets into the main stream media you simply have to report that the translation is the work of MEMRI – a Zionist organisation dedicated to mis-translation to make Arabs look like anti-Semitic, homophobic, misogynistic psychopaths.
 If, even after that, the translation is proved to be accurate then you can simply say that the statement was "theatrical rhetoric which was never supposed to be meant literally".

-Be aware that in most major stories where you are able to cast Israel as the devil incarnate, the Israelis subsequently produce hard evidence (videos, documents etc) that prove they were not guilty of the claims that had been made.
-In such cases there is no need to report on the new evidence.
+Be aware that in most major stories where you are able to cast Israel as the devil incarnate, the Israelis subsequently produce hard evidence (videos, documents, etc) that prove they were not guilty of the claims that had been made.
+In such cases there is no need to report this evidence.
 However, if you wish to remind readers of the original story you can include the following words at the end:

-- Never mention the fact that in Palestinian suicide terrorist attacks, children are always specifically targetted.
+- Never mention the fact that in Palestinian suicide terrorist attacks, children are always specifically targeted.
 Just stress that such attacks are the inevitable result of the 'occupation' and 'poverty'.

 Under no circumstances ever mention that the Hamas Charter calls for the death of all Jews and cites the Protocols of the Elders of Zion for its inspiration.
-Similarly, never mention that, even after the Oslo accords, the Palestinian Authority has never renounced its own charter calling for the destruction of Israel.
+Similarly, never mention that, even after the Oslo accords, the Palestinian Authority has never renounced its own charter calling for the destruction of Israel and that every one of its leaders openly seeks the destruction of the Jewish State.